anotherSimpleCoder/neith/README.md

 This is currently a first prototype, which works in a very basic fashion, however improvements are in the works.

+## Contribution

+Feel free to contribute to the Neith project to enable easy web development for Deno and thus bringing not just Neith, but also Deno and it's community further <3

 ### Currently implemented:
  - Typescript in components
  - Custom components
  - Basic routing
  - handling props
  - handling CSS
- - variable binding in template file (thanks to handlebars <3)
+ - variable binding in template file (thanks to <a href="https://github.com/handlebars-lang/handlebars.js">handlebars</a> <3)

 ### TODO:
  - SCSS support